Source code for ezmsg.sigproc.filter

 # Note: coef_type = "ba" is assumed for this class.

-[docs] class FilterTransformer( BaseStatefulTransformer[FilterSettings, AxisArray, AxisArray, FilterState] ): """ Filter data using the provided coefficients. """ def __call__(self, message: AxisArray) -> AxisArray: if self.settings.coefs is None: return message if self._state.zi is None: self._reset_state(message) self._hash = self._hash_message(message) return super().__call__(message) def _hash_message(self, message: AxisArray) -> int: axis = message.dims[0] if self.settings.axis is None else self.settings.axis axis_idx = message.get_axis_idx(axis) samp_shape = message.data.shape[:axis_idx] + message.data.shape[axis_idx + 1 :] return hash((message.key, samp_shape)) def _reset_state(self, message: AxisArray) -> None: axis = message.dims[0] if self.settings.axis is None else self.settings.axis axis_idx = message.get_axis_idx(axis) n_tail = message.data.ndim - axis_idx - 1 _, coefs = _normalize_coefs(self.settings.coefs) if self.settings.coef_type == "ba": b, a = coefs if len(a) == 1 or np.allclose(a[1:], 0): # For FIR filters, use lfiltic with zero initial conditions zi = scipy.signal.lfiltic(b, a, []) else: # For IIR filters... zi = scipy.signal.lfilter_zi(b, a) else: # For second-order sections (SOS) filters, use sosfilt_zi zi = scipy.signal.sosfilt_zi(*coefs) zi_expand = (None,) * axis_idx + (slice(None),) + (None,) * n_tail n_tile = ( message.data.shape[:axis_idx] + (1,) + message.data.shape[axis_idx + 1 :] ) if self.settings.coef_type == "sos": zi_expand = (slice(None),) + zi_expand n_tile = (1,) + n_tile self.state.zi = np.tile(zi[zi_expand], n_tile)
+[docs] class FilterTransformer(BaseStatefulTransformer[FilterSettings, AxisArray, AxisArray, FilterState]): """ Filter data using the provided coefficients. """ def __call__(self, message: AxisArray) -> AxisArray: if self.settings.coefs is None: return message if self._state.zi is None: self._reset_state(message) self._hash = self._hash_message(message) return super().__call__(message) def _hash_message(self, message: AxisArray) -> int: axis = message.dims[0] if self.settings.axis is None else self.settings.axis axis_idx = message.get_axis_idx(axis) samp_shape = message.data.shape[:axis_idx] + message.data.shape[axis_idx + 1 :] return hash((message.key, samp_shape)) def _reset_state(self, message: AxisArray) -> None: axis = message.dims[0] if self.settings.axis is None else self.settings.axis axis_idx = message.get_axis_idx(axis) n_tail = message.data.ndim - axis_idx - 1 _, coefs = _normalize_coefs(self.settings.coefs) if self.settings.coef_type == "ba": b, a = coefs is_fir = len(a) == 1 or np.allclose(a[1:], 0) if is_fir and not is_numpy_array(message.data): # FIR + non-numpy: use conv_general if available, else FFT xp = get_namespace(message.data) dev = array_device(message.data) M = len(b) - 1 # filter order zi_shape = list(message.data.shape) zi_shape[axis_idx] = M self.state.zi = xp_create(xp.zeros, tuple(zi_shape), dtype=message.data.dtype, device=dev) # 1D taps for conv path self.state.fir_b_1d = xp_asarray(xp, b, dtype=message.data.dtype, device=dev) # Reshape b to broadcast: (1, ..., M+1, ..., 1) for FFT path b_shape = [1] * message.data.ndim b_shape[axis_idx] = len(b) self.state.fir_b = xp.reshape(self.state.fir_b_1d, tuple(b_shape)) # Choose method self.state.fir_method = "conv" if hasattr(xp, "conv_general") else "fft" return if is_fir: # FIR + numpy: use lfiltic with zero initial conditions zi = scipy.signal.lfiltic(b, a, []) else: # IIR filters... zi = scipy.signal.lfilter_zi(b, a) else: # For second-order sections (SOS) filters, use sosfilt_zi zi = scipy.signal.sosfilt_zi(*coefs) zi_expand = (None,) * axis_idx + (slice(None),) + (None,) * n_tail n_tile = message.data.shape[:axis_idx] + (1,) + message.data.shape[axis_idx + 1 :] if self.settings.coef_type == "sos": zi_expand = (slice(None),) + zi_expand n_tile = (1,) + n_tile zi_tiled = np.tile(zi[zi_expand], n_tile) if not is_numpy_array(message.data): xp = get_namespace(message.data) zi_tiled = xp_asarray(xp, zi_tiled) self.state.zi = zi_tiled self.state.fir_method = None self.state.fir_b = None self.state.fir_b_1d = None

 [docs] def update_coefficients( self, coefs: FilterCoefficients | tuple[npt.NDArray, npt.NDArray] | npt.NDArray, coef_type: str | None = None, ) -> None: """ Update filter coefficients.
 If the new coefficients have the same length as the current ones, only the coefficients are updated.
 If the lengths differ, the filter state is also reset to handle the new filter order.
-Args: coefs: New filter coefficients """ old_coefs = self.settings.coefs # Update settings with new coefficients self.settings = replace(self.settings, coefs=coefs) if coef_type is not None: self.settings = replace(self.settings, coef_type=coef_type) # Check if we need to reset the state if self.state.zi is not None: reset_needed = False if self.settings.coef_type == "ba": if isinstance(old_coefs, FilterCoefficients) and isinstance( coefs, FilterCoefficients ): if len(old_coefs.b) != len(coefs.b) or len(old_coefs.a) != len( coefs.a ): reset_needed = True elif isinstance(old_coefs, tuple) and isinstance(coefs, tuple): if len(old_coefs[0]) != len(coefs[0]) or len(old_coefs[1]) != len( coefs[1] ): reset_needed = True else: reset_needed = True elif self.settings.coef_type == "sos": if isinstance(old_coefs, np.ndarray) and isinstance(coefs, np.ndarray): if old_coefs.shape != coefs.shape: reset_needed = True else: reset_needed = True if reset_needed: self.state.zi = None # This will trigger _reset_state on the next call
+Args: coefs: New filter coefficients """ old_coefs = self.settings.coefs # Update settings with new coefficients self.settings = replace(self.settings, coefs=coefs) if coef_type is not None: self.settings = replace(self.settings, coef_type=coef_type) # Check if we need to reset the state if self.state.zi is not None: reset_needed = False if self.settings.coef_type == "ba": if isinstance(old_coefs, FilterCoefficients) and isinstance(coefs, FilterCoefficients): if len(old_coefs.b) != len(coefs.b) or len(old_coefs.a) != len(coefs.a): reset_needed = True elif isinstance(old_coefs, tuple) and isinstance(coefs, tuple): if len(old_coefs[0]) != len(coefs[0]) or len(old_coefs[1]) != len(coefs[1]): reset_needed = True else: reset_needed = True elif self.settings.coef_type == "sos": if isinstance(old_coefs, np.ndarray) and isinstance(coefs, np.ndarray): if old_coefs.shape != coefs.shape: reset_needed = True else: reset_needed = True if reset_needed: self.state.zi = None # This will trigger _reset_state on the next call

-[docs] class Filter( BaseTransformerUnit[FilterSettings, AxisArray, AxisArray, FilterTransformer] ): SETTINGS = FilterSettings
+[docs] class Filter(BaseTransformerUnit[FilterSettings, AxisArray, AxisArray, FilterTransformer]): SETTINGS = FilterSettings

-[docs] def filtergen( axis: str, coefs: npt.NDArray | tuple[npt.NDArray] | None, coef_type: str ) -> FilterTransformer: """ Filter data using the provided coefficients.
-Returns: :obj:`FilterTransformer`. """ return FilterTransformer( FilterSettings(axis=axis, coefs=coefs, coef_type=coef_type) )
+[docs] def filtergen(axis: str, coefs: npt.NDArray | tuple[npt.NDArray] | None, coef_type: str) -> FilterTransformer: """ Filter data using the provided coefficients.
+Returns: :obj:`FilterTransformer`. """ return FilterTransformer(FilterSettings(axis=axis, coefs=coefs, coef_type=coef_type))

 [docs] @processor_state class FilterByDesignState: filter: FilterTransformer | None = None needs_redesign: bool = False